hybridgroup/gophercon-2023/sensor/arduino/README.md

 tinygo flash -target nano-rp2040 ./step5/main.go
 ```

-Adjusting the dial sensor should control the brightness of the green LED.
+Adjusting the dial sensor should control the brightness of the red LED.

-### step6.go - Blue LED, Button, Green LED, Buzzer, Touch, Dial, OLED display
+### step6.go - Green LED, Button, Red LED, Buzzer, Touch, Dial, OLED display

-Now we will add a OLED display to show the state of the buttons and dial.
+Now we will add a SSD1306 OLED display to show the state of the buttons and dial.
 We will control this display using an [I2C interface](https://en.wikipedia.org/wiki/I%C2%B2C).

 ![Arduino](./images/step6.png)